 People can have very different experiences of early labor contractions.
 Some of the symptoms they may describe include:

 - a dull ache or pain in the back

 - pain that starts in the back and moves to the front

 - very strong cramps

-As labor progresses, the contractions lengthen (usually lasting at least 45 to 60 seconds) and will be 5 minutes apart or less.
+As labor progresses, the contractions lengthen, usually lasting at least 45–60 seconds, and will be 5 minutes apart or less.

-At this stage, a woman will probably prepare for childbirth by going to the hospital or birth center, or by calling a midwife if they are planning to give birth at home.
+At this stage, a person will probably prepare for childbirth by going to the hospital or birth center or by calling a midwife if they are planning to give birth at home.

-Doctors often recommend laboring at home, as long as possible, before going to the hospital.
+Doctors often recommend laboring at home for as long as possible before going to the hospital.
 This is especially true if it is someone’s first pregnancy, as labor tends to take slightly longer.

-Stage 2 labor is when contractions start to be more pronounced and painful.
-Delivering the baby is imminent at this time.
-Dilation of the cervix is usually at least 6 cm at this stage.
+Active labor is when contractions start to be more pronounced and painful.
+Delivering the baby is imminent at this time, and dilation of the cervix is usually at least 6 cm.